moebiussurfing/ofxSoundDevicesManager/README.md

 ### TODO/IDEAS
 * Make it https://github.com/roymacdonald/ofxSoundObjects compatible.
-* Make macOS compatible.
+* Make it macOS compatible.
+Is not so hard to add.
+Help is wellcome.

 ### Notes
 * *ALPHA STATE / WORK IN PROGRESS*
-* Would crash sometimes, like when changing **DS/ASIO/WASAPI** but should wake up and reload settings after restarting the app.
+* Would crash  when hot-changing the sound API **DS/ASIO/WASAPI**, but should wake up and reload fine the settings after restarting the app.

 ## Author
 An addon by **@moebiusSurfing**